CHT2520-web-prog/javascript/README.md

         return response()->json($films);
     }
 ```
-- Test this in a browser i.e. enter the URL http://localhost/json/films/2010
-  - You should see the returned JSON data
+- Test this in a browser and you should see the returned JSON data.

-### Modify the view
+### Modifying the view
 - Open the _index.blade.php_ view and change it to the following:

 ```html